 It is possible to complete timekeeper training on the spot at a meet.
 The best approach is to regularly attend meets to keep building on your timekeeping skills and experience.
+Minimum age of 13 years

 - Chief Timekeeper - Pool deck technical official pathway